Updated: 9 February 2022

 The Global Alliance of NGOs for Road Safety (the Alliance) is committed to upholding the data and privacy rights of our members, service users, and subscribers and to meeting our legal responsibilities in the regions where we operate.
-This includes the requirements set out in the EU General Data Protection Regulation (GDPR), which comes into force on 25 May 2018.
-The GDPR affects organizations operating in the EU and those outside the EU who have a need to process personal data of EU citizens.
-It covers the collection and use of personal data, such as name and contact details.
+This includes the requirements set out in the EU General Data Protection Regulation (GDPR), which came into force on 25 May 2018.

 The Alliance may hold contact data for you if you are a part of our member NGO community, a partner, supporter or follower of the Alliance with a legitimate interest in our work or have expressed an interest in receiving information from us.
 We will only use your data in line with the purpose that it was originally given.
 We commit to storing all data in a secure and responsible manner and use data-processing platforms, including MailChimp and secure hosted servers, to achieve this.
 We never use your data for commercial purposes, and we do not share your details with third parties or partners except with your knowledge and consent.